ardhi/Leaflet.MousePosition/README.md

 `separator:` To separate longitude\latitude values.
 Defaults to ' : '

-`emptystring:` Initial text to display.
+`emptyString:` Initial text to display.
 Defaults to 'Unavailable'

 `numDigits:` Number of digits.
 Defaults to 5